FEM.Geometry package

 list

-Set all regions border conditions to the specified value to all the variables.
+Set all regions boundary conditions to the specified value to all the variables.

 Parameters:

-value (float) – Value of the border condition
+value (float) – Value of the boundary condition

 Detect adjacent elements between a distance Lr.
 Uses KDTrees